-Commencing in the third quarter of calendar year 2019, we intend to initiate a Phase Ib study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.
+Commencing in the 2019 calendar year, we intend to initiate a Phase Ib study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.

 Financial Objective

 Multiple factors, many of which are outside of our control, can impact our ability to achieve our target objectives within the planned time and budgetary constraints.
 Subject to these caveats, our objective is to complete our planned Phase IIa study for PRP within the proposed budget.